Teenager bitten by shark in Oamaru Harbour - NZ Herald

 The attack came as a shock to the group of young people swimming in the harbour, one of them witnessing the girl being gripped in the shark's mouth and shaken around, he said.

-Sgt Woodbridge advised people heading into the water to keep a watch for sharks and be cautious.
+Woodbridge advised people heading into the water to keep a watch for sharks and be cautious.

 "When you enter that water, you're in their [the sharks'] backyard," he said.